PediaMedAI/pediamedai.github.io/content/pages/code-of-conduct/_index.md

 - Key aspects of this document: Inclusivity, professionalism and conduct, unethical and/or unacceptable behavior, authorship, scientific integrity, and conflicts of interest.

-- Management committee (Laure, Johanna, Alistair, Carlos, Ryan) will deal with any issues arising:
+- Management committee (Xu Cao) will deal with any issues arising:

 #### Inclusivity